lockerpm/examples/api_key_management/README.md

 ## API Key management

-A web application calls an external service with an API that is not generally open without prior authorization.
+A web application interacts with an external service through an API, which typically requires prior authorization for access.
+An API key serves as an identity verifier rather than a form of authorization.

-An API key is not a form of authorization itself; it is used as an identity verifier.
-The API Key Consists of 2 fields:
+It comprises two essential fields:
+- `Client ID` - which identifies the user,
+- `Client Secret` - a shared confidential code between the user and the server.

-Client ID – identifies who you are; Client secret – shared secret between you and the server.
-API key is never stored locally with the application on disk.
-In this example, we'll demonstrate how to Locker Secrets Manager to securely store and retrieve API Keys.
+It's crucial to note that the API key should never be stored locally on the application's disk.
+In this example, we'll showcase how to utilize the Locker Secrets Manager to securely store and retrieve API keys.

 ### Getting Started